JoshuaMarden/BTC_Analyser/README.md

 _____________________

 Wishful To Do:
+- find a way to better remove seasonality and detrend data.
 - add functional forecasting
 - Download and analyse blockchain data for its own analysis.
 - Provide report summarising forecasts based off of economic and blockchain data.